 The main event of the day was a grand funeral held in the village of Nanggala.
 This was the first day of the multi-day event.
 According to our guide, the first day of Rambu Solo has the most varied and interesting activities going on.
-The second day would have relatives and visitors coming in, and the next few days would have more buffalos sacrificed.
-However, it was day number one which visitors who are short of time would want to see.
+The second day would have relatives and visitors coming in, and the next few days would have buffalos sacrifices.
+However, if you have just one day to see as much as possible, day number one is your best bet.

-A recap: Check out the first post in this series to better understand the concept of death for the Toraka.
+A recap: Check out the first post in this series to better understand the concept of death for the Toraja.

-The first day event proper starts off the Rambu Solo ceremony, which is performed to honour and send off the deceased to the afterlife.
+The first day event proper starts off the Rambu Solo ceremony, which honours and sends off the deceased to the afterlife.
 An important event, because this is the moment when the deceased leaves this world and joins the next.
-In fact, it is probably the most important event on the calendar.
+In fact, it is probably the most important event on the Toraja calendar.
 Bigger than weddings and birth celebrations.

 As befitting an event of such importance, the guest list is long.
 Entire villages are housed in the funeral compounds on sheltered raised platforms, covered by the distinct upturned boat-shaped roofs.
 Family members return home from afar, called back home to pay their last respects.